wwwwelton/wwwwelton/README.md

 Passionate about technology that believes that we can evolve together to the next level.

-<br/>👨‍🚀 Human Coder at 42 São Paulo
+<br/>👨‍🚀 Cadet at 42 São Paulo
 <br/>👷 I’m currently working with Websites
-<br/>🚀 I’m currently learning Python and AWS
+<br/>🚀 I’m currently learning Prompt Engineering
 <br/>📠 How to reach me: [LinkedIn](https://www.linkedin.com/in/welton-leite-b3492985/)